 Visiting Las Vegas on a budget?
-Check out these free things to do!
+Check out these free things to do in Las Vegas.

-Sometimes it seems like the only way to enjoy Vegas is to risk losing money gambling, paying a lot for shows, or eating at expensive restaurants.
-But there are tons of free things to do if you know where to look.
-Most of these are family friendly too!
+Sometimes, it seems like the only way to enjoy Vegas is to risk losing money by gambling, paying a lot for shows, or eating at expensive restaurants.
+But there are many free things to do if you know where to look.
+Most of these are family-friendly, too!

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.